Bonita Zarrillo: 2021 election

 Zarrillo ran again in the 2021 election in a rematch against Shin.
-The Port Moody-Coquitlam riding was targeted by the three major parties due to its close 2019 result, and New Democratic Party leader Jagmeet Singh visited the riding twice during his national campaign tour.
-Zarrillo's campaign for election was endorsed by Coquitlam-Burke Mountain MLA Fin Donnelly, Amy Lubik of Port Moody City Council, Chris Wilson of the Coquitlam City Council, and Chief Ed Hall of the Kwikwetlem First Nation.
+Due to the close 2019 result in Port Moody—Coquitlam, all three major parties targeted the riding, and New Democratic Party leader Jagmeet Singh visited the riding twice during his national campaign tour.
+Fin Donnelly, now serving as MLA for Coquitlam-Burke Mountain in the Legislative Assembly of British Columbia, Amy Lubik of Port Moody City Council, Chris Wilson of the Coquitlam City Council, and Chief Ed Hall of the Kwikwetlem First Nation endorsed Zarrillo.

 Zarrillo won in her rematch against Shin, with 62.2 percent of voter turnout in the riding, flipping the seat back to the New Democratic Party.
-Zarrillo was confirmed to have been elected four days following the election, after mail-in ballots had been counted.
+Zarrillo was confirmed to have been elected on September 24, 2021, four days following polling day, after mail-in ballots had been counted.
 She resigned from her city council seat on October 1, 2021.
-Coquitlam City Council subsequently unanimously voted to file a request to the Minister of Municipal Affairs Josie Osborne to not hold a mandated byelection for her seat, citing concerns as a result of the COVID-19 pandemic, and that the replacement would only serve less than eight months on council.
+Coquitlam City Council subsequently unanimously voted to file a request to the Minister of Municipal Affairs Josie Osborne not to hold a mandated byelection for her seat, citing concerns as a result of the COVID-19 pandemic, and that the replacement would only serve less than eight months on council.

+2025 federal election

+Zarrillo sought re-election as the New Democratic Party candidate in Port Moody—Coquitlam at the 2025 Canadian federal election, but was defeated by Liberal candidate Zoë Royer.

+Her loss formed part of a broader collapse in support for the federal NDP in British Columbia and nationally: the party’s seat count and vote share fell sharply in the 2025 election, costing the NDP many incumbent seats.
+It was the worst election result in NDP history.

+Following the election night loss, she publicly expressed pride in her record, stating “I was just proud to be able to stand up over and over again for people that are struggling with affordability in the Lower Mainland and in the Tri Cities, and to be able to be their voice,” and affirmed her commitment to continue advocating despite losing the seat.

+She endorsed Rob Ashton in the 2026 New Democratic Party leadership election.

 Policy positions

-Zarrillo was known for her work on Coquitlam City Council as an advocate for green jobs and affordable housing.
+During her years of service on Coquitlam City Council, Zarrillo became known as an advocate for green jobs and affordable housing.
 She also focused on investment in transportation infrastructure.
 During an election debate, Zarrillo stated that municipalities were "desperate" for stable federal funding in regards to transit infrastructure.
 She criticized the Coquitlam City Council's lack of action in regards to funding transit.
 Zarrillo praised outgoing MP Fin Donnelly's work in regards to implementing Canada's ban on shark finning and closed containment aquaculture.